MarieWalkerDev/Hyperverse-FastCamp/README.md

     2. Flow
     3. Algorand
 - In this example we will navigate to the Ethereum module
-- In your terminal navigate to `cd hyperverse-mono/apps/ethereum/tribes`
+- In your terminal navigate to `cd hyperverse-mono/apps/ethereum/erc721`
 - Install project dependencies by typing `yarn` in your terminal
+  - if `yarn` does not work, then you can do `pnpm i`
 - Run the development server by typing `yarn dev` in your terminal
+  - or `pnpm dev` if using pnpm
 - On your browser go to `http://localhost:3000`